ethereum/ethereum-org-website/docs/dapps/index.md

 **Want to get started using Ethereum?** There are hundreds of decentralized applications (dapps) built on Ethereum that you can use today. {.l4 .featured}

+## What is a dapp? {#what-is-a-dapp}

+How do Ethereum applications differ from traditional web applications?
+Decentralized applications (dapps) on Ethereum are web applications backed by Ethereum smart contracts.
+Instead of using a centralized server or database, these applications rely on the blockchain as a storage backend.
+This leads to potentially unstoppable applications: anyone can spin up a copy of the frontend, and freely connect it to the public Ethereum network.

 ## How to use an application built on Ethereum {#how-to-use-an-application-built-on-ethereum}

 The best way to get started with Ethereum is to jump right in!